katiehuangx/Transition-into-Data-Analytics/README.md

 ## How to Create a Portfolio on GitHub

-I wrote a guide [here](https://github.com/katiehuangx/How-to-Create-a-GitHub-Portfolio/blob/main/README.md)!
+I wrote a guide which you can check it out [here](https://github.com/katiehuangx/How-to-Create-a-GitHub-Portfolio/blob/main/README.md)!

-Here's my [portfolio](https://github.com/katiehuangx/Portfolio-Guide/blob/main/README.md) as a reference.
-I haven't update it for some time (as I'm not actively looking for jobs), but you can refer to the structure of the portfolio.
+Here's my [portfolio](https://github.com/katiehuangx/Portfolio-Guide/blob/main/README.md) for your reference.
+I haven't update it for some time, but you can refer to the structure of the portfolio.

-If you like this repo, give me a 🌟!
-(Click on the Star button on the top right of this page)
+If you like this repo, give me a 🌟! (click on the Star button on the top right of this page)